-In the mid-1960s Perlman married Toby Friedlander, whom he knew as a teen.
+Also in the mid-'60s, Perlman married Toby Friedlander, whom he knew as a teen.
 The couple went on to have several children and lived in New York City.

 Over the following decades, Perlman has become a deeply revered musician who's played with all of the world's renowned orchestras, been featured in special events across the globe and appeared in a variety of media programs, garnering an array of awards and accolades.
 In 1978, a documentary on Perlman's life was released—Itzhak Perlman: Virtuoso Violinist, by Christopher Nupen.

-He has a highly extensive discography, performing the works of many classical music icons that include Antonin Dvorak, Wolfgang Mozart, Johannes Brahms, Antonio Vivaldi and Ludwig van Beethoven, and collaborating with contemporary figures like Emmanuel Ax, Yo-Yo Ma, Kathleen Battle, Yitzchak Meir Helfgot and Plácido Domingo.
+He has a highly extensive discography, performing the works of such classical music icons as Antonin Dvorak, Wolfgang Mozart, Johannes Brahms, Antonio Vivaldi and Ludwig van Beethoven.
+In addition, he has collaborated with contemporary figures like Emmanuel Ax, Yo-Yo Ma, Kathleen Battle, Yitzchak Meir Helfgot and Plácido Domingo.

 Perlman has also made forays into klezmer (traditional Jewish folk) musical traditions on offerings like the PBS special In the Fiddler's House (1995) and the album Live in the Fiddler's House (1996).
-He has done acclaimed movie score work as well, collaborating with John Williams on the score for Schindler's List and Memoirs of a Geisha and Tan Dun on the score for Hero.
+He has delivered acclaimed movie music for the big screen as well, collaborating with John Williams on the score for Schindler's List and Memoirs of a Geisha and Tan Dun on the score for Hero.

-Perlman had received 15 Grammy Awards by 2013, including in the chamber music and solo instrumentalist categories, and the 2008 Grammy Lifetime Achievement Award.
+Perlman has received more than a dozen Grammys, including the 2008 Grammy Lifetime Achievement Award.
 He has also won four Emmy Awards for programs like Perlman in Russia, the aforementioned In the Fiddler's House and Fiddling for the Future.

-Known for his generous spirit, Perlman has worked as a teacher at Juilliard, and in 1998 Toby co-founded the Perlman Music Program (http://www.perlmanmusicprogram.org/), an educational, multifaceted resource for young, developing musicians.
+Known for his generous spirit, Perlman has worked as a teacher at Juilliard, and in 1998 Toby co-founded the Perlman Music Program, an educational, multifaceted resource for young, developing musicians.